 About this Project

-Digital Nollywood is a digital project established in 2018 by James Yeku.
-Interested in arresting the disappearance of Nollywood's material 'texts,' it builds on the enormous technological developments of recent decades to explore the ways in which we ‘do history’ and explore popular culture in Africa.
-Since digital technologies create new possibilities for the preservation and presentation of historical and archival materials.
-Digital Nollywood aims to be a scholarly digital project that enables the preservation and exhibition of Nollywood film posters.
+Digital Nollywood is an ongoing digital project established in 2018 to preserve the material history of the film medium in Nigeria, particularly Nollywood, the video-film industry that emerged in the 1990s.
+Nollywood came into existence after the celluloid tradition of Nigerian cinema collapsed because of the mitigating effects of the structural adjustments that essentially curtailed the production and consumption of cinematic texts.
+The posters in Digital Nollywood are treated as art objects that offer a rich and alternate history of Nollywood, through visual narratives and exhibitions.
+In many ways, the project uses movie posters to narrate the story of a media form that tells the African story.
+Interested in arresting the disappearance of Nollywood's material 'texts,' this project builds on the enormous technological developments of recent decades to explore how we ‘do history’ and explore popular culture in Africa.
+Based on the affordances of digital media, Digital Nollywood aims to be a scholarly digital project that enables the preservation and exhibition of Nollywood film posters through collections and exhibitions of movie posters on Omeka.
 The historical documentation of these visual cultural forms adds to the huge scholarship on Nollywood, while also serving to preserve cultural records that may otherwise be lost forever.